 Since humanity’s main influence on climate has been our emissions of carbon dioxide, and the attendant increase in atmospheric concentrations of said gas, for reasons of convention ‘sensitivity’ refers to how much temperature increases as a response to rises in carbon dioxide concentrations.
 When someone wants to discuss the climate’s sensitivity to other forcing agents, it’s mentioned explicitly.

-The warming effect of CO2 is approximately logarithmic, meaning that doubling concentration tends to result in the same temperature increase.
+The warming effect of CO2 is approximately logarithmic, meaning that doubling concentration tends to result in the same temperature increase regardless of the absolute level of CO2 in the atmosphere.
 Before industrial-scale emissions started, the atmospheric concentration of CO2 was about 280 parts per million (ppm).
-By way of example, the warming one should expect when going from 280 to 560 ppm is about the same as the one we’d see going from 400 to 800 ppm.
-So, when someone talks about climate sensitivity without adding any qualifier, he almost always refers to the warming that results from a doubling of CO2 concentrations.
+So, by way of example, the warming one should expect when going from 280 to 560 ppm is about the same as the one we’d see going from 400 to 800 ppm.
+For this reason, when someone talks about climate sensitivity without adding any qualifier, he almost always refers to the warming that results from a doubling of CO2 concentrations.

 The easiest-to-understand example of forcing is a volcanic eruption.
 Such an event affects climate, but is not caused by the climate system itself.
 When volcanic aerosols lead to a reduction in incoming sunlight (or solar radiation, to use the technical term), that is a negative forcing, i.e. one that leads to cooling.